SansGuidon/bookmarks/README.md

 * [What the Hell Should I Watch on Netflix?](http://whatthehellshouldiwatchonnetflix.com/) - Your First World problems are over.
 * [Linux Academy](https://linuxacademy.com/amazon-web-services/courses) - Courses: Master your Linux and cloud stack. | Azure, OpenStack, DevOps, Big Data, Containers, Security, AWS, Google Cloud Platform, Linux, ... **Examples** : [AWS Certification Training](https://linuxacademy.com/amazon-web-services/courses)
 * [ImagoTV](https://imagotv.fr) - :fr: [FR] Netflix gratuit de la transition écologique !
+* [daltonmenezes/netflix-list-exporter](https://github.com/daltonmenezes/netflix-list-exporter) - 💫 An Extension to export your lists from Netflix to Clipboard area and share with your friends. | also useful if used to compare lists to know what to watch together

 # Data
 * [/r/dataisbeautiful](https://www.reddit.com/r/dataisbeautiful/) - a place for visualizations that effectively convey information